Don’t Let The FTC Decimate Your Profits

-Over the years, the practice has become exceptionally popular – and effective – partly because it can be tailored to search behavior.
-According to the Association of National Advertisers, two-thirds of its surveyed members plan to increase embedded marketing spends this year.
+Over the years, the practice has become exceptionally popular – and effective – partly because it’s tailored to search behavior.
+According to the Association of National Advertisers, two-thirds of surveyed members plan to increase embedded marketing spends this year.

 Marketers love it for two key reasons: